Dynamics of a jointly commensurate moir\'e charge density wave: Results

-To further verify the validity of the decomposition approach, we utilize probes that are exclusively sensitive to the amplitude and phase coherence of the monolayer CDW order parameter.
-We first seek to directly examine the CDW amplitude dynamics.
-Besides satellite diffraction peaks, another defining feature of CDW formation is the CDW gap opening near Fermi level in the electronic band structure, whose size directly reflects the order parameter amplitude \cite{Gruner2018DensitySolids,Sobota2021Angle-resolvedMaterials}.
-To this end, tr-ARPES that directly probes the electronic structure evolution is a perfect tool for tracing the CDW amplitude dynamics (Supplementary Note 6).
-We employed tr-ARPES to measure the dynamics of the CDW amplitude following photoexcitation with a pump fluence of 0.8 mJ/cm$^2$ (Fig.~\ref{fig:Fig1}b, see Methods).
-In equilibrium, the band structure of EuTe$_4$ exhibits a clear gap opening due to CDW formation, as observed in previous static ARPES experiments \cite{Lv2022UnconventionalWave}.
-Upon photoexcitation, the CDW order is suppressed, and the gap is filled with excited electrons.
-We thus use the in-gap spectral weight as a measure of the CDW gap size, equivalent to the CDW amplitude \cite{Lv2022UnconventionalWave,Lv2024CoexistenceSemiconductor,Su2025,Zong2019EvidenceTransition}.
-As demonstrated in Fig.~\ref{fig:Fig3}g, the negative in-gap intensity exhibits a rapid decrease up to $\sim$ 0.8 ps and a nearly full recovery by $\sim$ 6 ps, qualitatively resembling the temporal evolution of the CDW amplitude extracted from tr-XRD (Fig.~\ref{fig:Fig3}e).
+\paragraph{} To verify the validity of the decomposition result, we employ tr-ARPES to directly track the CDW amplitude dynamics (Supplementary Note 4).
+As previous static ARPES experiments have demonstrated CDW gap opening in EuTe$_4$ \cite{Lv2022UnconventionalWave}, we can use the in-gap spectral weight as a measure of the CDW gap size, which is proportional to the CDW amplitude \cite{Gruner2018DensitySolids,Sobota2021Angle-resolvedMaterials,Lv2022UnconventionalWave,Lv2024CoexistenceSemiconductor,Su2025,Zong2019EvidenceTransition}.
+As demonstrated in Fig.~\ref{fig:Fig2}g, the negative in-gap intensity exhibits a rapid decrease up to $\sim$ 0.8 ps and a nearly full recovery by $\sim$ 6 ps, qualitatively resembling the temporal evolution of the monolayer CDW amplitude extracted from tr-XRD (Fig.~\ref{fig:Fig2}e).
 Consequently, the tr-ARPES results successfully corroborate the validity of the CDW amplitude dynamics obtained from tr-XRD.